 I do a few things throughout the month to make me feel better on my period.
 Some to help my skin, others my mental wellness, and others to be physically healthy.

-Some tricks are just given like heat pad, avoid stimulants, and so on.
-You just have to learn and invest some time to make them work.
+Some tricks are just given like heat pad, avoid stimulants, triggers, and so on.
+You just have to learn what works for you and invest some time to make them work.

 Diet: Soups, soothing teas, water-rich fruits, veggies, healthy fats, and lots of water.

 ( keep in mind to always buy locally and in season)

 Veggies: beet, kale, kelp, Kombu, mushroom, spinach, mustard.